Skip to content

 • Ibexa DXP generating links with wrong port numbers due to the X-Forward-Port headers being ignored

-• Back Office showing the login screen because JWT tokens are not accepted due to the X-Forward-For headers being ignored
+• back office showing the login screen because JWT tokens aren't accepted due to the X-Forward-For headers being ignored

 Configure Symfony front controller